-COMME NT Comment Date Letter # # Author Comment RESPONSE Cokeville Meadows NWR.
+NT COMME Date Comment RESPONSE Comment Author # Letter # Cokeville Meadows NWR.
 2017 Wyo.
 Senate File No. 169 (amending Wyo.
 Stat. §23-1- 106).
 The bill revoked the State's previous consent to the United States proposed land acquisition of about 27,000 acres along the Bear River or in the Bear River area to establish a migratory bird refuge pursuant to the Migratory Bird Conservation Act and the Migratory Bird Hunting Stamp Act.
 Id. (amending Wyo.
 Stat. §23-1-106(a)).
 The bill limited the State's consent to those lands already acquired by the United States prior to January 1, 2017, which includes only about 7,000 acres.
 Id. (addition of Wyo.
 Stat. §23-1-106(f)).
 These lands are primarily located in the southern portion of the proposed acquisition boundary.
 Therefore, the Coalition's proposed cut-over route for Segment 4 would no longer pass through lands set aside for the Cokeville Meadows NWR.
-Similar to the Morley Nelson Snake River Birds of Prey National Conservation Area Boundary Modification Act's reduction of lands from the boundaries of the National Conservation Area where Segments 8 and 9 are now proposed to travel through (82 Fed.
+Similar to the Morley Nelson Snake River Birds of 715k-5 (requiring State approval for refuges under the Migratory Bird Conservation Act); see also North Dakota v.
+United States, 460 U.S. 300, the National Environmental Policy Act Prey National Conservation Area Boundary Modification Act's reduction of lands from the boundaries of the National Conservation Area where Segments 8 and 9 are now proposed to travel through (82 Fed.
 Reg.
 40797), the Wyoming legislature essentially gutted the lands available for the Cokeville Meadows NWR.
 This law allows a portion of Segment 4 to be located within the previous NWR acquisition area boundaries.
 Without Wyoming's consent, the FWS can no longer acquire any land for the Cokeville Meadows NWR.
 See 16 U.S.C. §§715f, 715k-5 (requiring State approval for refuges under the Migratory Bird Conservation Act); see also North Dakota v.
 United States, 460 U.S. 300, 311-16, 321-23 (1983) (A State may revoke its consent if the United States unreasonably delays land acquisition.)
 This new legislation, therefore, requires the BLM to reconsider its 2013 ROD for Segment 4 of the Gateway West Project.
-Locating Segment 4 South of Cokeville will impact fewer private landowners, would improve the National Environmental Policy Act compliance, and would be consistent with local
+Locating Segment 4 South of Cokeville will impact fewer private landowners, would improve